SAHorowitz/MSFS2020-PilotPathRecorder/README.md

 ## Instructions for install
 1. Install .NET 4.7.2 - download can be found at https://dotnet.microsoft.com/download/dotnet-framework/net472

-2. Download Pilot Path Recorder from https://drive.google.com/file/d/1uwWdiYp8cn8gCH4td9Wpy74tUflQURoU/view?usp=sharing
+2. Download Pilot Path Recorder zip file from the releases area of this project: https://github.com/SAHorowitz/MSFS2020-PilotPathRecorder/releases

 3. Unzip contents of Pilot Path Recorder to a directory